-Todd oversees a professional staff of twenty-three coaches involved in the training of over 150 athletes.
+Todd oversees the largest ski jumping and nordic combined program in the world at SSWSC and has been coaching for over 30 years at the club.
 He started jumping with the Winter Park jumping program at the age of five and took his first jumps at Howelsen Hill at age eight.
 In 1984 he was named to the U.S. Nordic Combined Ski Team and competed internationally for nine seasons, which included the Winter Olympic teams of 1988 and 1992 and the World Championship Teams in 1985 and 1987.
 Todd began coaching with SSWSC in 1993 while he attended college at Colorado Mountain College.
 His first tour of duty with the SSWSC was as head coach for the U10 Team and then he was named Nordic Combined Head Coach the following year.
 In 2000 he was promoted to Nordic Program Director to oversee all the club’s Nordic sports of ski jumping, cross country, nordic combined and biathlon.
 With growth in the club’s nordic sports, in 2010 Todd was named Ski Jumping/Nordic Combined Program Director.
-This is Todd’s 28th season with SSWSC.
 Todd served as chairman for the USSA Ski Jumping and Nordic Combined Coaches Subcommittee for 12 years and was a finalist for the 2003, US Olympic Committee’s Development Coach of the Year Award.
-The SSWSC SJ/NC program has won the US Ski & Snowboard’s SJ/NC Club of the Year Award the last three years.
+The SSWSC SJ/NC program has won the US Ski & Snowboard’s SJ/NC Club of the Year Award many times during his tenure.
 Todd and his wife, Stephanie, live in downtown Steamboat Springs with their two daughters, Maggie and Ella.